Eligma/Eligma/README.md

 This repo contains parts of machine learning engines for Eligma platform.

 *It will not be updated and maintained regularly.
-Purpose of this repository is to share and opensource parts of Discovery Engine as prof-of-concept.*
+Purpose of this repository is to share and opensource parts of Discovery Engine as proof-of-concept.*

 Please check sub projects README.md
 - [Category feature](DiscoveryEngine/QueryUnderstanding/FeaturePredictors/category/README.md)